2brownc/store-fp/README.md

 A store app built with Typescript, Nextjs and Tailwindcss.
 It is deployed on Vercel.

-Built for the mobile so make sure to use "responsive view" of your browser when on desktop.
+Built for the mobile, so make sure to use "responsive view" of your browser when on desktop.

 ### Main Page